gfelber/website/writeups/ctrl_space_mesarthim.md

 Comment:    GCC: (Debian 14.2.0-19) 14.2.0
 ```

 Last we have the *mesarthim_client.c*.
-This actually is never used inside the challenge, but it showcases examples how one could interact with the mesarthim challenge.
+This actually is never used inside the challenge, but it showcases how one could interact with the mesarthim challenge.

 [*mesarthim_client.c*](https://gfelber.dev/writeups/mesarthim/mesarthim_client.c)

 ## Vulnerability

 The main vulnerability of this challenges happens due to the nature of variable size integers.
 Notably the Frame size `int32 size  = 1;` and `Commands cmd = 2;` (`enum Commands`) are stored in `int32` attributes.
-This are actually really inefficient in storing negative values which even google is aware of:
+Which are actually really inefficient at storing negative values (even google is aware of that):

 | Proto Type | Notes      |
 | ---------- | ---------- |